sfu-arch/dandelion-lib/README.md

-# Dandelion: Library of hardware components for designing parallel dataflow accelerators
+# Dandelion

-Dandelion is a library of hardware components to implement parallel dataflow accelerators.
+Dandelion is a library of hardware components to implement **parallel dataflow accelerators.**

 ## Getting Started on a Local Ubuntu Machine